ceautery/ceautery.github.io/src/blog/apl.md

 10 9 8 7 6 5 4 3 2 1
 ```

 In dyadic form, the phi function rotates a list, or rotates a matrix around the vertical axis, which we'll get into later.
-The up-arrow function in dyadic form is "take", drop's counterpoint.
-"A ↑ B" returns the first A elements of list B. If A is negative, take gets its elements from the end of the list.
+The up-arrow function in dyadic form is "take", drop's counterpoint. `A ↑ B` returns the first A elements of list B. If A is negative, take gets its elements from the end of the list.
 If you take more than the size of the input list, the remaining elements are filled with zeroes.

 ```apl
       2 ↑ ⌽ ⍳ 10